 The General Data Protection Regulation (GDPR) is a regulation that is intended to strengthen data protection for individuals within European Union (EU) countries.
 The primary objectives of the GDPR are to give people more control over their personal data, to help protect personal data from the risk of loss, and to unify regulatory privacy and data requirements within the EU.

-The GDPR will go into effect May 25, 2018.
-However, it is vital that any organization who conducts business in the EU understands the overall design of the GDPR and why preparing their technology and processes now for this new legislation is so critical.
+The GDPR became enforceable May 25, 2018.
+However, it is vital that any organization who conducts business in the EU understands the overall design of the GDPR and why preparing their technology and processes now for this legislation is so critical.

 Today's technology is much different than it was 20 years ago.
 No one could have predicted how the Internet, smartphones and the widespread use of social media applications such as Facebook and Twitter could have global implications.